-Figure 3.
-Number of invalid password events detected for various attacks (y axis) plotted by the duration of the attack (x axis).
+Figure 6.
+Number of invalid password events detected for various attacks (y axis) plotted by the duration of the attack (x axis), as detected by the Komondor test overlay network.
 The color of the dots represent the number of probes a specific attacker was detected by.